jsmolka/blog/content/cycling/base-milestone/index.md

   {{<image src="img/nebra.jpg" caption="Near the location of Nebra's sky disc">}}
 {{</wrap>}}

 Improving your body's ability to handle high stress levels is a skill that develops gradually over time.
 I increased my average mileage throughout the last years and decided to put it to the test.
 I had a week of residual leave and kept delaying it, hoping for better weather, which never came.
-It was a long week with mixed weather in which I rode 1094 km in 34:40 hours.
+It was a long week with mixed weather in which I rode 1094 km in 34:40.
 It's a milestone in my cycling career, and I crossed some beautiful places off my bucket list.